 About the Nuffield Foundation

-We have seven funding programmes that are open to applications for research and innovation projects in areas of social policy and education: Children and Families, Early Years Education and Childcare, Economic Advantage and Disadvantage, Education, Finances of Ageing, Law in Society and Open Door.
+- Funding research and innovation in education and social policy, primarily through our funding programmes in Children and Families, Early Years Education and Childcare, Economic Advantage and Disadvantage, Education, Finances of Ageing, Law in Society and Open Door.